Calendar billing

 Limitations

-- Aggregate Invoices are only supported for monthly (minimum 30 days), quarterly, or annual billing cycles
+- Aggregate invoices are only supported for monthly (minimum 30 days), quarterly, or annual billing cycles

 - Subscriptions activated within 24 hours of an aggregate renewal date will be invoiced separately